MathisRunner/runner-app/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
-title: About our values
+title: Infinite Runner
 ---
 ### Runner for Charity

-A game where the profits go to charity.
+A runner game where the profits go to charityte.
+Rotate to fit through the incomming shape.